 - 2) General Power Tool Safety Warnings [Electrical Safety] - a) Power tool plugs must match the outlet.
 Never modify the plug in any way.
 Do not use any adapter plugs with earthed (grounded) power tools.
-Unmodified plugs and matching outlets will - b) Avoid body contact with earthed or grounded surfaces, such as pipes, radiators, ranges and refrigerators.
+Unmodified plugs and matching outlets will reduce the risk of electric shock. - b) Avoid body contact with earthed or grounded surfaces, such as pipes, radiators, ranges and refrigerators.